 The Social & Creative Community

-• Building an online community of communities of Social and Creative Innovation gathering institutions, project participants as well as emergent clusters and networks
+• building an online community of communities of social innovators and creatives gathering institutions, project participants as well as emergent clusters and networks

 Enforcing innovation of Cultural and Creative Industries at European level through the development of transnational clusters, European networks and territorial synergies among companies, research centers, public authorities and civil society.